rrvt/KeePassLastPass/README.md

 ## Authors

 KeePass Authors for most of it.
 Robert Van Tuyl for the LastPass Extension and some minor additions to the ini file functions.

-Other changes in KeePass code were made to suppress noisy warnings (mostly about version but a few others too).
+Contact:  romeo romeo victor tango alpha tango sam whisky delta echo dot charlie oscar mike

 ## License